 Trump threatens Canada with 100% tariff over pending trade deal with China

-The Canadian prime minister this month travelled to China to reset the countries’ strained relationship and has reached a trade deal with Beijing
+US-Canada tensions have grown in recent days following Canadian leader Mark Carney’s criticism of the American president’s pursuit of Greenland

-- US-Canada tensions have grown in recent days following Canadian PM Mark Carney’s criticism of US President Trump’s pursuit of Greenland.
+- Canadian Prime Minister Mark Carney (centre) with US President Donald Trump (right) in the White House on Oct 7.
+The new tariff would greatly increase US duties on its northern neighbour, adding pressure to Canadian industrial sectors such as metal manufacturing, cars and machinery.
 PHOTO: NYTIMES

 US PRESIDENT Donald Trump said on Saturday (Jan 24) that he would impose a 100 per cent tariff on Canada if it follows through on a trade deal with China, and warned Canadian Prime Minister Mark Carney that a deal would endanger his country.

-“If Canada makes a deal with China, it will immediately be hit with a 100% Tariff against all Canadian goods and products coming into the U.S.A.”
+“If Canada makes a deal with China, it will immediately be hit with a 100 per cent tariff against all Canadian goods and products coming into the USA.”

 In a video on Saturday, Carney urged Canadians to buy domestic products, but did not directly mention Trump’s tariff threat.